 Choosing Repairable Designs

-When purchasing jewelry, prioritize repairability.
-Repairable characteristics include standard construction techniques, adequate metal thickness (shanks 1.8mm+, prongs 1.0mm+), accessible settings and joints, and proven designs with long service history.
+When purchasing jewelry, prioritize standard construction techniques, adequate metal thickness (shanks 1.8mm+, prongs 1.0mm+), accessible settings and joints, and proven designs with long service history.
+Ask jewelers about repairability before purchase.
+For what to look for in heirloom-quality construction, see What Makes Gold Jewelry Heirloom Quality?

 Regular Maintenance and Inspection

 Preventive maintenance extends jewelry life and reduces major repair needs.
-Recommended schedule includes professional inspection every 6–12 months for daily-wear pieces, cleaning and polishing as needed (typically annually), prong checking and tightening (prevents stone loss), and early intervention for minor wear (before it becomes major damage).
+Recommended schedule: professional inspection every 6–12 months for daily-wear pieces, cleaning and polishing annually, prong checking and tightening to prevent stone loss, and early intervention for minor wear before it becomes major damage.
+Catching problems early makes repairs simpler and less expensive.

 Documentation and Provenance

-Maintaining records supports long-term serviceability.
-Important documentation includes original receipts and certificates, repair history (what was done, when, by whom), appraisals (updated every 3–5 years), and photographs (documenting original condition and changes over time).
+Maintaining records supports long-term serviceability: original receipts and certificates, repair history (what was done, when, by whom), appraisals updated every 3–5 years, and photographs documenting original condition.
+Documentation helps future jewelers understand the piece’s history and make appropriate repair decisions.

 Repairability Assessment Matrix

-| Design Element | Highly Repairable | Moderately Repairable | Difficult/Unrepairable |
+| Design Element | Highly Repairable | Moderately Repairable | Difficult / Unrepairable |

 |---|---|---|---|